 How does this affect me?
 Keytruda® is licensed for use in advanced, metastatic melanoma.
 This is also known as Stage IV disease or melanoma that has spread beyond its initial site at the skin to the rest of the body.
 Keytruda® is not for use in healthy individuals for prevention of melanoma, nor is it licensed for use in earlier stages of melanoma.
 If you have advanced, metastatic melanoma you may want to discuss your case with your cancer specialist, Oncologist on whether or not Keytruda® may be of benefit to you.

 For most cases of melanoma, diagnosis is made at an early stage and surgical excision is curative.
 A skin check by a dermatologist can greatly assist in detecting melanoma at an early stage.

-Written by: Dr. Eugene Tan MBChB, FACD, FRACP, FNZDS, ACMS
+Blogs Written by: Dr. Eugene Tan Dermatologist and Fellowship-trained Micrographic Surgeon MBChB, FACD, FRACP, FNZDS, FACMS